Jimmy586/Jimmy586/README.md

 💡 More than 5 years of experience in Python, C++, Java, and Linux (Bash).💡

-💡 Fileds of interest: Cloud computing, information retrieval, statistical analysis, Distributed Systems, Machine Learning, data science.💡
+💡 Fileds of interest: Cloud computing, Information storage and retrieval, Statistical analysis, Distributed Systems, Machine Learning, data science.💡

 ![](https://komarev.com/ghpvc/?username=yelnady)